Do Safety Incentive Programs Work?

 How Do You Implement Safety Incentive Programs Without Discouraging Reporting?

 Per OSHA, an employer can avoid any inadvertent deterrent effects of a rate-based incentive program by taking positive steps to create a workplace culture that emphasizes safety, not just rates.
-OSHA further stated that any inadvertent deterrent effect of a rate-based incentive program on employee reporting would likely be counter-balanced if the employer also implements elements such as:
+OSHA further stated that any inadvertent deterrent effect of a rate-based incentive program on employee reporting would likely be counterbalanced if the employer also implements elements such as:

-- An incentive program that rewards employees for identifying unsafe conditions in the workplace;
+- An incentive program that rewards employees for identifying unsafe conditions in the workplace

-- A mechanism for accurately evaluating employees' willingness to report injuries and illnesses.
+- A mechanism for accurately evaluating employees' willingness to report injuries and illnesses

 How Can EHS Software Help Manage Safety Incentive Programs?